redwoodjs/redwood/packages/auth/README.md

 ## Usage in Redwood

-Redwood offers a zeroconf experience when using the Auth package.
+Redwood offers a zeroconf experience when using our Auth package!

 ### GraphQL Query and Mutations

-Requests to GraphQL automatically receive an `Authorization` header once you're signed in, the `context` on an API project will contain the `currentUser`.
+Requests to GraphQL automatically receive an `Authorization` bearer token header once you're signed in, the `context` on an API project will contain the `currentUser` which is a decoded and verified version of the JWT.

+**NOTE** If you're using Auth0 you must also [create an API](https://auth0.com/docs/quickstart/spa/react/02-calling-an-api#create-an-api) and set the audience parameter or you'll receive an opaque token instead of a JWT token, and Redwood expects to receive a JWT token.

 ### Routes